 The pre-service claim approval processes for inpatient hospital admissions (called precertification) and for Other services (called prior approval) are detailed in this Section.
-A pre-service claim is any claim, in whole or in part, that requires approval from us before you receive care or services.
+A pre-service claim is any claim, in whole or in part, that requires approval from us before you receive medical care or services.
 In other words, a pre-service claim for benefits may require precertification and prior approval.
 If you do not obtain precertification or prior approval as required, there may be a reduction or denial of benefits.
-Be sure to read all of the precertification and prior approval information below and on pages 20-23.
+Be sure to read all of the precertification and prior approval information below and on pages 19-21.

-Inpatient hospital admission, inpatient residential treatment center admission Precertification is the process by which - prior to your inpatient admission - we evaluate the medical necessity of your proposed stay, the procedure(s)/service(s) to be performed, the number of days required to treat your condition, and any applicable benefit criteria.
+Precertification is the process by which - prior to your inpatient admission - we evaluate the medical necessity of your proposed stay, the procedure(s)/service(s) to be performed, the number of days required to treat your condition, and any applicable benefit criteria.
 Unless we are misled by the information given to us, we will not change our decision on medical necessity.

 In most cases, your physician or facility will take care of requesting precertification.
 Because you are still responsible for ensuring that your care is precertified, you should always ask your physician, hospital or inpatient residential treatment center whether or not they have contacted us and provided all necessary information.
-You may also contact us at the telephone number on the back of your FEP Blue Focus ID card to ask if we have received the request for precertification.
+You may also contact us at the phone number on the back of your ID card to ask if we have received the request for precertification.
 You are also responsible for enrolling in case management and working with your case manager if your care involves residential treatment.
-For information about precertification of an emergency inpatient hospital admission, please see page 27.
+For information about precertification of an emergency inpatient hospital admission, please see page 25.

-Note: Special rules apply when Medicare or another payer is primary, see tables on pages 24-25.
+Note: Special rules apply when Medicare or another payer is primary, see tables on pages 22-23.